ajaymahale/apijam/Module-2a/Labs/Lab 2/README.md

 Save this file with a .ps1 extendion and execute from a powershell console.

+14. **Alternative 2 to Postman - Fiddler** If **Fiddler** is your prefrred http client, and you have following your instructions with it,
+* Coompose an http get request to the /products endpoint
+* Add the header ``` Authorization: Bearer <REPLACE_THIS_TEXT_WITH_JWT_TOKEN> ``` to your fiddler request

-14. Start an Apigee trace session for the proxy. **NOTE: Only start the trace, we will be sending the http request through powershell**
+15. Start an Apigee trace session for the proxy. **NOTE: Only start the trace, we will be sending the http request through powershell**

-15. As you execute the requests you should see them being traced inside of Apigee's Trace Session Screen.
+16. As you execute the requests you should see them being traced inside of Apigee's Trace Session Screen.

 ![image alt text](./media/image_12_b.png)